waldlaubsaengernest/CatLearn/README.md

 run_mlneb_core.sh /path/to/workdir
 ```

-The following functions are required (see examples below):
+The following functions are required to write in your user_settings.py (see examples below):
 ```python

 from ase.io import read